|James Tregaskis (1910)|

 James Tregaskis (1850-1926) became the fourth ABA president in 1910 – but was the first president not born in London and the first not to have been born into the trade.
 In fact, he did not become a bookseller until he was almost forty.
 From there, he rose to become one of the leading booksellers in the world and to reach the very pinnacle of the trade.

 He had apparently been passionate about old books for some time before this, and at that point he retired from printing and went to work in his wife’s bookshop.
 He had married Mary Lee Bennett (1854?-1900) in August 1887.
 She was the daughter of George Lee, a relatively prosperous Northumbrian boat-builder and his Scottish wife Ann Mitchel – and the widow of William Parsons Bennett (1838?-1886).
 Bennett is a little obscure, but evidently worked as a partwork publisher with addresses in Birmingham and London until his bankruptcy in 1880.
-He had married Mary Lee in Yorkshire in 1876 and, after the bankruptcy, set up as a bookseller at 39 Great Russell Street in London – this the shop that Henry Newton Stevens, the first ABA president, was soon to take over.
+He had married Mary Lee in Yorkshire in 1876 and, after the bankruptcy, having somehow acquired the stock of Robert Wilde of Birmingham, set up as a bookseller at 39 Great Russell Street in London – this the shop that Henry Newton Stevens, the first ABA president, was soon to take over.
 After Bennett’s death in July 1886, Mary Lee Bennett inherited an estate valued at £674.7s.9d and continued the business, soon moving to the shop at 232 High Holborn which was to become famous as “The Caxton Head”, home of the new firm of “J. & M. L. Tregaskis”.

 The couple had a great flair for publicity, promoting the business through frequent and attractive catalogues and a series of innovative exhibitions, such as the 1894 exhibition of seventy-three copies of the Kelmscott Press (William Morris was a customer) Tale of King Florus and the Fair Jehane in unique bindings from twenty-seven different countries.
 The complete collection is now in the Rylands and it was the publicity generated by this exhibition which led to a royal summons to Windsor to show the books to Queen Victoria.